IBM/intro-to-ml-with-sklearn/workshop/01-python-and-pandas-refresher.md

 4. Scroll down to the `Notebooks` section of the page and click on the pencil icon at the right of the `python-for-ml-refresher.ipynb` notebook.

+      ![open notebook](./assets/images/python-and-pandas/open-notebook.jpg)

     !!! note
-        You will see more notebooks than just the one in this screenshot.
+        You may see more notebooks than just the one in this screenshot.

-      ![open notebook](./assets/images/python-and-pandas/open-notebook.jpg)

 5. When the Jupyter notebook is loaded and the kernel is ready, we will be ready to start executing it in the next section.